 The plugin itself should now come with the default Speckle installer.
 If you haven't done so already, read here how to get started with Speckle.
-Please be aware that we currently only support Revit 2019, though the plugin should work for 2018 and 2020 too (to get it to show up in there, copy paste it from the 2019 addins folder to the other versions).
+We currently support Revit 2019, 2020 and 2021, and they all can be installer from the Speckle installer.

 Opening the plugin

 Ok, so you want to take a stab at it!
 First, open a Revit project.
 Then, on the top tabs, select Addins, then Speckle.
 A new window should open containing the Speckle plugin UI!

 To send data, you first need to create a sender client by clicking the big friendly blue button on top.
 You will be promted to choose a server and provide a stream name.
 If you don't have any servers/accounts to choose from, at the moment you can't create them here - so follow the guides for Grasshopper or Rhino up to the account creation step, and come back.